Data Breach Policy

 This Policy applies to and must be adhered to and implemented by all personnel.

-All personnel have a responsibility to notify the Director, Office of ILGA (OILGA) of any data breach immediately on becoming aware that a data breach has occurred and provide information about the data breach in accordance with procedures in our Data Breach Response Plan.
+All personnel have a responsibility to notify the Director, OILGA of any data breach immediately on becoming aware that a data breach has occurred and provide information about the data breach in accordance with procedures in ILGA’s Data Breach Response Plan.

 A data breach occurs when there has been unauthorised access to, unauthorised disclosure of or loss of personal information (including health information) held by (or on behalf of) ILGA or any accidental or unlawful destruction or alteration of personal information held by (or on behalf of) ILGA.